CrestAiLab/AIFirst/DEPLOYMENT.md

 - Verify you've published content in Sanity Studio
 - Check that environment variables match your Sanity project
+- Ensure the webhook is configured correctly (see Step 5)
+- Check Vercel function logs for revalidation errors
 - Clear Vercel cache and redeploy if needed
+- Wait up to 60 seconds for ISR to kick in, or trigger webhook manually

+### Content Updates Not Reflecting

+- **Check webhook configuration**: Ensure the webhook URL in Sanity matches your Vercel domain
+- **Verify secret**: Make sure `SANITY_REVALIDATE_SECRET` in Vercel matches the secret in the webhook URL
+- **Check webhook logs**: In Sanity, go to Settings → API → Webhooks → View logs
+- **Check Vercel logs**: In Vercel dashboard, check Function logs for `/api/revalidate`
+- **Manual revalidation**: You can manually trigger revalidation by visiting: `https://your-project.vercel.app/api/revalidate?secret=YOUR_SECRET`
+- **ISR fallback**: Even without webhook, pages will update every 60 seconds via ISR

 ## Environment Variables Reference